bootdotdev/blog/content/jobs/breaking-into-tech-hard-mode.md

 Markets are efficient, _right_?

 I understand that every ~10 years we find ourselves in _some_ sort of stock market bubble, but I do believe that _most_ markets are _mostly_ efficient.
-Everyone out there is looking for a good deal, and despite the well-known irrationalities of human psycology, most of us seem to do a good job of looking out for number one.
+Everyone out there is looking for a good deal, and despite the well-known irrationalities of human psychology, most of us seem to do a good job of looking out for number one.

 That said, when it comes to _which career in tech to choose_, I've come to believe that the market is **far from efficient**.
 Why?
 Because learners are choosing career paths on _hard mode_.

 See, I (and you may have too) assumed that the number of people trying to learn an employable skill would be proportional to:

-1. The liklihood of landing a job in that field
+1. The likelihood of landing a job in that field
 2. The average salary for that skill

-- Better change of employment = lower risk
+- Better chance of employment = lower risk
 - Higher salary = higher reward

 In theory the _best_ career path for any individual is the one with the _lowest_ competition for jobs, adjusted for salary.
 In other words, the one with the best combination of: